7 interesting film locations to visit

 How to get there: Skarpnåtö is located in Hammarland about a half an hour by car from Mariehamn and about the same distance from the Berghamn ferry harbour in Eckerö.
 If you are getting around by bicycle in the summer, you can also take the bicycle ferry M/S Silvana from Hällö in Geta over to Skarpnåtö.

 Tips for your visit: Do you want to track Stormskärs Maja even more closely?
 Then you could visit the Simskäla island in Vårdö where Anni Blomqvist, who created Stormskärs Maja, was originally from.
 The novels had Maja living on an island called Stormskäret, in real life the island is called Väderskär and lies 40 nautical miles north of Simskäla.
-In summertime, you can visit Anni Blomqvist’s childhood home in Simskäla, nowadays known as the Stormskärs Värdshus guest house.
+In summertime, you can visit Anni Blomqvist’s childhood home in Simskäla, nowadays a museum.

 Other spots seen in the movie: The church in Eckerö, the Maritime Quarter in Mariehamn and Nåtö nature trail south of Mariehamn.